gbv/ePuSta_tools/README.md

 # ePuSta_tools

 Library of scripts.
-Used for automtatic use of ePuSta Logfileparser
+Used for automtatic use of ePuSta Logfileparser in MIR Enviroment for reposis-Service.

 see: